drjubbs/dota-stats/README.md

   - Document fetch logic as well as filtering algorithms being used.
   - In logs, look for `num_results (try` .
 How often is this failing?
 It appears Valve's API often returns no records at times, perhaps due to some error with a load balancer and a misconfigured node?
   - In logs get a count of `URLError`, `HTTPError`, etc... and adjust number of threads accordingly.

+- Web Server

+  - Pick rate/win rate chart -- time range will be different for each skill level, modify accordingly...

 - Data Analysis / Modeling

   - `generate_prior.py`: Add command line arguments and modify to work using dates instead of record counts.
   - `winrate_position.py`: Add command line arguments and ability to write to new database table.
 CLI arguments should include a date range.
 Add appropriate unit testing.
   - `win_analysis` needs to be extended to include hero vs. enemy good/bad match-ups.
 This is currently waiting on bit masking for heroes as each hero will need to be done independently due to memory constraints.